Azure AKS Cluster

 Prerequisites

-• kubectl (optional) for AKS cluster interaction
+- kubectl (optional) — for direct cluster interaction

-• astroctl for cluster management
+- astroctl — for cluster management

 astroctl cloud azure regions list